Brian-Hue-Zhuang/ECE_264_PA/README.md

 ## PA03
 Torino's Tiling Problem
+User inputs 1x1 Tile and outputs the tile solution into a file

 ## PA04
 BMP Image bit density convertor
+Can convert photots from 16 bit to 24 bit and vice versa.

 ## PA05
 Turns text files into binary trees